delve-team/delve/paper/paper.md

 The computation of saturation and other related metrics like the intrinsic dimensionality require the covariance matrix of the layers output.
-Computing the covariance matrix of a layers output on the training or evaluation set is impractical to do naivly, since it would require to hold the entire dataset in memory.
+Computing the covariance matrix of a layers output on the training or evaluation set is impractical to do naivly, since it would require holding the entire dataset in memory.
-This would also contradict our goal of seamless integration in existing training loops, which commonly operate with mini-batches, which are substantially smaller than the entire dataset.
+This would also contradict our goal of seamless integration in existing training loops, which commonly operate with mini-batches.
-Therefore, an batch-wise approximation algorithm is used in order to compute the covariance matrix life during training:
+Therefore, a batch-wise approximation algorithm is used in order to compute the covariance matrix life during training:

 We compute the covariance matrix $Q(Z_l,Z_l)$, where $Z_l$ is the output of a layer $l$ by using the covariance approximation algorithm for two random variables $X$ and $Y$ with $n$ samples:
 $$Q(X, Y) = \frac{\sum^{n}_{i=1} x_i y_i}{n} - \frac{(\sum^{n}_{i=1} x_i)  (\sum^{n}_{i=1} y_i)}{n^2}$$